Illirick/spwn-aftempt/README.md

 Parameter     | Description
 :------------:|:------------------------------------------------------------------------------------------------------:
-functions     | Array of functions that will be executed once player dies invisigroup   | Group for invisible object.
-In case you have your own one initially_off | Wheather the death triggers should be always active or they need to be triggered in your program
+functions     | Array of functions that will be executed once player dies invisigroup   | Group for invisible objects.
+In case you have your own initially_off | Wheather the death triggers should be always active or they need to be triggered in your program

 It returns the list of death triggers groups